Fundamental Factors Activity

-A detailed grading rubric for the Fundamental Factors activities is available under the "Resources" section of the EBF 301 course web site.
+A detailed grading rubric for the Fundamental Factors activities is available under the "Resources" section of this website.

 An example of a complete answer would be:

 The Energy Information Agency’s Weekly Natural Gas Storage Report (http://ir.eia.gov/ngs/ngs.html) showed an injection of +50 Bcf.
 This was below the expectation of +60 Bcf, therefore, it was seen as “bullish” since less supply was put into storage implying that demand was higher than expected.
 Prices would increase under this scenario.
 Total gas in storage now stands at 1.5 Tcf which is below the 5-year average as well as, last year at this time.

 Submitting Your Work